mberk/rss-euro-2020-prediction-competition/README.md

 ## Prizes

 * All winners will be invited to present their work at the 2021 RSS conference with reasonable expenses paid
-* All winner will receive an appopriately tacky trophy!
+* All winners will receive an appopriately tacky trophy!

 ## Making a Submission